-Introduction to Transfer Learning and BERT
+Introduction to BERT

 Technical Architecture of BERT

-Pre-Training and Fine-Tuning of BERT
+Applications and Benefits of BERT

-Comparison with Alternative Approaches
+Comparison to Alternative Approaches

 Limitations and Future Directions